imtoopunkforyou/snipstr/README.md

 ```

 ## License
-Curlifier is released under the MIT License.
+SnipStr is released under the MIT License.
 See the bundled [LICENSE](https://github.com/imtoopunkforyou/snipstr/blob/main/LICENSE) file for details.

 The logo was created using [Font Meme](https://fontmeme.com/graffiti-creator/).